 Interestingly, It is also believed that this was the place where a large number of Elephant Teeth were found at one point in time.
 However, there are no mythological stories about them.

-1. Palak Wildlife Sanctuary.
-Considered to be one of the best travel destinations near Siaha, this sanctuary lies 130 km south to Siaha.
+Considered to be one of the best travel destinations near Siaha, this sanctuary lies 130 km south of Siaha.
 With amazing biodiversity, the charm of this sanctuary is just too strong to resist.
 If you love photography and are a fan of wildlife, then this should be on the top of your travel bucket list.

-2. Palak Dil.
-Also known as Pala Tipo i.e. swallowing lake, this lake is situated in the Phura village which is just a few kilometres away from Siaha.
+Also known as Pala Tipo i.e. swallowing lake, this lake is situated in the Phura village which is just a few kilometers away from Siaha.
 Palak Dil is also considered to be the largest lake in Mizoram and geographically comes under the Indo-Burma biodiversity hotspot.
 So, if you are a wildlife lover, this place will surely make you fall in love with it.

-3. Visit Churches.
-This place has got a number of churches which carry a subtle spiritual aura.
+This place has got a number of churches that carry a subtle spiritual aura.
 So, if you want to explore the local culture of Siaha then, why not start by exploring and discovering the charm of these amazing churches offering prayers to the almighty.

-4. Blue Mountain.
 Phawngpui, also known as the Blue Mountain, is a must-visit travel destination in Siaha.
 It is located in the Lawngtlai district and is loaded with nature’s extreme bounty.
-The stunning views of this place will leave your heart wanting for more.
+The stunning views of this place will leave your heart wanting more.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here